2022 UST Growling Tigers basketball team: Summary

 The Tigers lost their first-round game against the NU Bulldogs, 63–69.
 After trailing NU by 2 points at the end of the first period, UST went on a nine-point second quarter scoring drought.
 They made a recovery in the second half to come within eight points after Jamba Garing converted on a fast break at the 2:38 mark in the third period.
 The Bulldogs countered with an 18–8 run that stretched from the end of the quarter until the payoff period for an 18-point 62–44 lead.
 UST answered back with a 19–5 run and held NU scoreless for the next seven minutes.
 Nic Cabañero's pull-up triple pulled his team to within three points at 63–67, 10.2 seconds remaining.

 The Tigers fouled NU's John Lloyd Clemente in the next play to stop the clock at 7.6 seconds.
 Clemente converted both free throws for the final count of 69–63.
 UST's run came by way of fast break points, at the same time preventing the Bulldogs from running which resulted to zero fast break points on their end.
-They, however shot horribly from the perimeter, missing 14 out of their 16 three point shot attempts, and converting only 24 of 65 field goals.
+They, however shot horribly from the perimeter, missing 14 out of their 16 three point shot attempts, and converting only 24-of-65 field goals.
 The Tigers also did poorly in free throws, with Cabañero making only 5 out of 11, four of which he missed during the crucial stretch in the fourth period.

 The tandem of Cabañero and Faye registered double-doubles, with the Senegalese center making a career-high 20 points and 10 rebounds.
-Cabañero chipped in 16 points and 12 rebounds in the Tigers' second stright loss.
+Cabañero chipped in 16 points and 12 rebounds in the Tigers' second straight loss.